 European Politics and Institutions

-This Forum, run in collaboration with the King Baudouin Foundation and the Compagnia di San Paolo, focuses on the prospects for the accession of the Balkan countries to the EU and the challenges this poses for both the Union and the countries seeking to join.
+This Forum, run in collaboration with the King Baudouin Foundation, focuses on the prospects for the accession of the Balkan countries to the EU and the challenges this poses for both the Union and the countries seeking to join.

 In carrying out its activities, the EPC will continue to foster contributions from civil society and perspectives from organisations working on the ground in the Balkans.
 In particular, ties are being strengthened with the European Fund for the Balkans.

-The Forum is chaired by Graham Avery, Senior Adviser, and coordinated by Corina Stratulat, Policy Analyst.
+The Forum is chaired by Graham Avery, Senior Adviser, and coordinated by Senior Policy Analyst Corina Stratulat.